 This business degree is diverse and offers students a variety of career paths and further study options when they graduate.
 Guest lecturers, with national and international profiles, regularly visit to share their expertise with students.
 Students also complete real-life projects in collaboration with industry experts.

 A work placement module takes place at the end of Year 2 and runs from April to September .This provides students with invaluable real-world experience and practical insights into the tourism, events, and closely related sectors.
 These include national or local tourism development agencies, travel agencies, tour operators, heritage and archaeological centres and tourism attractions.
 Students are encouraged to complete the placement overseas.
 In the past, students have completed their work placement in the USA, France, Germany, Spain, Greece, Alaska, Hong Kong, UK, Turkey and Ireland.

-Our course includes site visits to tourism operations and firms within the region which offer an important aspect to the course.
-We also organise international field trips to tourist destinations such as Amsterdam, Paris, Madrid, Venice, Frankfurt and Rome.
-We invite guest lecturers with a national or international profile to contribute to the programme.
+Business insight trips to tourism operations and firms are an integral part of the degree.
+There are also international field trips to tourist destinations such as Amsterdam, Paris, Madrid, Venice, Frankfurt and Rome.

-- You will gain awareness and understanding of core tourism concepts and trends including cultural, adventure, eco- and events-related tourism developments
+- Students gain awareness and understanding of core tourism concepts and trends including cultural, adventure, eco- and events-related tourism developments

-- You will also understand sustainability issues including managing tourism impacts and tourism planning marketing
+- Students understand sustainability issues including managing tourism impacts and tourism planning marketing

-- You will build competencies in core business areas including management, marketing, finance, law and digital media marketing
+- Students build competencies in core business areas including management, marketing, finance, law and digital media marketing

-- You will learn people-related skills including communication, interpersonal, team-working and customer service skills
+- Students learn people-related skills including communication, interpersonal, team-working and customer service skills

-- You will build your understanding of conceptual and organisational skills including collecting and organising information, problem-solving, planning and organising, innovation and creativity
+- Students build their understanding of conceptual and organisational skills including collecting and organising information, problem-solving, planning and organising, innovation and creativity

 - Download Entry requirements for just Level 8 programmes